Arellano-Jann/WAV-Audio-Manager/README.md

 ---------

 - Low Pass Filter doesn’t work with the method described in the hints/discord.
 It only creates a delay.
-I, Jann, would imagine that coding a fourier's transform would work and separating the high frequencies though.
+However, Jann thinks that coding a Fourier's Transform would work, and separate the high frequencies.

 **Past Challenges**

 ----------------

-- Many segmentation faults was caused by our PrintMetaData() method taking in a copy of the Wav object instead of a reference causing two deletions of the sample array.
+- Many segmentation faults were caused by our PrintMetaData() method taking in a copy of the Wav object instead of a reference, causing two deletions of the sample array.
-- Creating a really advanced makefile made me, Jann, read half of the GNU Make documentation to have a really cool makefile.
-Though, implicit rules don’t work with the makefile sadly.
+- Creating a really advanced makefile made Jann read half of the GNU Make documentation to have a really cool makefile.
+However, implicit rules don’t work with the makefile sadly.
 - Putting .cpp and .h files in a directory/folder made for a challenge when creating the makefile.

 **Application Building**

 -----------------------------

-`make` builds the program and the necessary directories
+`make` builds the program and the necessary directories.

 `make clean` cleans the root folder of the .exe and .wav files.
 It also cleans the objs directory of all .o files.